-Providing clinicians with access to patients real time observations enables clinical decisions to be made more rapidly and acuity levels to be managed more effectively.
+Providing clinicians with access to patients’ real-time observations enables clinical decisions to be made more rapidly and acuity levels to be managed more effectively.
 It enables the reassignment of staff to deteriorating patients.
 At Chelsea and Westminster Hospital the National Early Warning Scores (NEWS) used to manage patient care were in some cases not being applied well.
-Staff were having difficulties with calculating correct scores and not identifying quickly those patients with deteriorating scores leading to an increase in risk for patients.
+Staffs were having difficulties with calculating correct scores and not identifying quickly those patients with deteriorating scores leading to an increase in risk for patients.

 The trust had also identified the early detection of Sepsis in patients as an area for improvement.